vitessio/website/content/en/docs/16.0/reference/vreplication/metrics.md

 #### VStreamersCreated

-The total number of vstreamer created during the lifetime of this tablet
+The total number of vstreamers created during the lifetime of this tablet

 <hr style="border-top: 2px dashed brown">